 Not all majors have obvious career paths to follow after you graduate from OSU.
-The following Career Services web site is a great resource to see some of the career possibilities open to students in various majors and the steps you can take now to reach those goals.
+The following Career Development Center web site is a great resource to see some of the career possibilities open to students in various majors and the steps you can take now to reach those goals.

 It is also important to realize that the skills you are gaining through your Bacc.
 Core classes at OSU are those you will be using once you get in to the working world.
 Some of these skills are mastering the ability to read and analyze information, thinking through theories and ideas, and articulating your thoughts and findings to others.
 These skills can be learned in any major and will serve you well in any career you choose.